Yuli Gurriel: 2018–20

-After both hitting two home runs on September 21, 2018, Gurriel and hit brother Lourdes, Jr., playing for the Toronto Blue Jays, became the first pair of brothers to achieve multi-home run games in the major leagues on the same day.
+After both hitting two home runs on September 21, 2018, Gurriel and his brother Lourdes, Jr., who was playing for the Toronto Blue Jays, became the first pair of brothers to achieve multi-home run games in the major leagues on the same day.
 Gurriel was named AL Player of the Week for the first time on September 23, having batted .462 with a .923 slugging percentage, three home runs, and 10 RBI.
 For the season, he batted .291/.323/.428.
 He hit .403 with runners in scoring position (RISP), the second-highest average in the major leagues behind Joe Mauer (.407).
 Gurriel set a new club record for average with RISP in one season, besting José Cruz' .389 average set in 1986.

 Gurriel became the first Astro with a run and RBI in seven consecutive games and the fifth to homer in five consecutive games, on July 7, 2019, including a game-tying grand slam in doing so in an 11–10 win over the Los Angeles Angels.
 He won the AL Player of the Week Award for the week ending July 8, his second weekly honor, after homering in all five of the Astros games for a total of six, among nine hits and an OPS of 1.812.
 He went on to win the AL Player of the Month Award for July, his first time, after batting .398/.427/.837 SLG with 18 runs scored, seven doubles, 12 home runs, and 31 RBIs over 24 games.
 In a 14–3 romp over the Colorado Rockies on August 7, Gurriel homered and tied J. R. Towles with eight RBIs for the club record in one game.